How is Long-Term Disability Calculated?

 Are You Entitled to Long-Term Disability Benefits?

-Employees with long-term disability coverage through their employer or union belong to a group coverage policy with an insurance company.
-Sometimes, self-employed individuals have their own policy for long-term disability with an insurer.
-The policy is usually negotiated between the insurance company and the employer or collective bargaining agreement for union members.
-The employees are beneficiaries of the group policy and are entitled to long-term disability benefits if they satisfy the terms and definitions of the policy.
-The long-term disability is calculated according to the terms of the policy.
+Employees with long-term disability (LTD) coverage through their employer or union typically participate in a group coverage plan provided by an insurance company.
+In some cases, self-employed individuals may purchase their own LTD policy from an insurer.
+The terms of the policy are usually negotiated between the insurance company and the employer, or through a collective bargaining agreement for union members.
+Employees who are part of this group coverage are considered beneficiaries and are eligible for LTD benefits, provided they meet the specific terms and conditions outlined in the policy.

 Read the Policy Carefully